Jerimee/riminimir/docs/CONTRIBUTING.md

 ## How to suggest a feature or enhancement

-If you find yourself wishing for a feature that doesn't exist in the Minimal theme, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in the riminimir theme, you are probably not alone.
 There are bound to be others out there with similar needs.
-Many of the features that the Minimal theme has today have been added because our users saw the need.
+Many of the features that the riminimir theme has today have been added because our users saw the need.

 Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and goals of the project.
-It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible, including describing the problem you're trying to solve.

 [Open an issue](https://github.com/Jerimee/riminimir/issues/new) which describes the feature you would like to see, why you want it, how it should work, etc.